 How Long Does it Take To Learn Spanish?

-So How Long Does it Take to Learn Spanish?
+How Long Will It Take You To Learn Spanish?

 The long and the short of it: it depends.
 The time it takes to learn Spanish will vary according to several factors, and only some of those have to do with the method you choose.